Stress and Dentistry: How to Reduce and Manage Stress

-While dental patients can be anxious, stressed and sometimes have phobias, dentists themselves can also be stressed.
+While dental patients can be anxious and stressed and sometimes have phobias, dentists themselves can also be stressed.
 Stress and dentistry seem to go together.
 A 2021 ADA study showed that an estimated 16% of dentists experience anxiety.
-The study also revealed that young dentists are likelier to experience high-stress levels.
+The study also revealed that young dentists are more likely to experience high stress levels.

 What causes this stress?
 What kinds of stress do dentists experience?
 What de-stressing steps can dentists take to feel relaxed and focused?
 This article will examine the causes of stress and provide tips to help destress.